Making an appointment with us

 On arrival in the ACS office, please join the queue at Windows 1-4 with the necessary completed forms and documents.
 You must be on time for your appointment.
 Individuals who arrive more than 15 minutes before their scheduled appointment time will not be permitted entry until their scheduled appointment time.
 Those excessively late will be denied entrance to the Consulate and asked to schedule a new appointment.

-The American Citizen Services Unit is located on the First Floor of the Consulate, which does not have elevator access from the ground floor.
-If you are unable to use stairs, please call us at 2841-2211 at least one day before your appointment so that we can arrange for service to be provided on the ground floor.
+The American Citizen Services Unit is located on the first floor of the Consulate, which does not have elevator access from the ground floor.
+If you are unable to use stairs, please call us at 2841-2211 at least one day before your appointment and we will arrange for service to be provided on the ground floor.

 Those using a wheelchair can enter the Consulate building via a ramp located adjacent to the public entrance on Garden Road.
 Upon arrival at the Consulate public entrance, please identify yourselves to a guard and request assistance to the ramp.